sirikata/sirikata-cluster/README.md

 For that, just ask for the nodes to be booted:

     ./sirikata-cluster.py cluster nodes boot mycluster

+While they're active, you can get an ssh prompt into one of the nodes:

+    ./sirikata-cluster.py cluster nodes ssh mycluster 1 my_ec2_ssh_key.pem

+where the number is the node index (starting at 0) and the pem file is the key pair file corresponding to the key pair name you specified in the creation stage for ssh access.

+Unfortunately, because the version of corosync available, the nodes can't just figure out which other nodes are available by themselves.
+We need to provide each node with a list.
+After th enodes have booted, we can do:

+    ./sirikata-cluster.py cluster members address list mycluster

+The output of this is an updated configuration file that Puppet needs to distribute to the nodes.
+We can get it into place with:

+    sudo cp data/puppet/templates/corosync.conf /etc/puppet/templates/corosync.conf

+but unfortunately we have to manually log into each of the nodes and force their puppet agents to update:

+    # On each node
+    sudo /etc/init.d/puppet restart

+At this point, you should have the nodes ready for executing pacemaker resources (i.e. services).

 When you're done with the nodes, terminate them: